maxime-tournier/pouf/README.md

 animation tools.

-If you are looking for simple Finite-State-Machine/PID character control, you might want to give it a try.
+If you are looking for simple Finite-State-Machine/PID character control with frictional contacts, you might want to give it a try.

 The plugin itself contains solvers, mappings and forcefields written in c++, but it also comes with python scripts to ease the creation and